+Eco+ is for full-on hyper-efficiency, with no air-conditioning and greatly neutered power; it’s not much fun, but it's worth having if you do want (or need) to prioritise range above all else.
 The regenerative braking system has three levels of aggression, as well as an ‘automatic’ setting that uses the car’s radar to automatically maintain distance from the vehicle in front when you come off the throttle, which allows the system to harvest energy rather than using the brake pedal.

 It’s worth mentioning that the Kia’s standard adaptive cruise control and lane-keeping assistance are some of the most effective systems on the market; they function together to offer a semi-autonomous driving mode that works well on multi-lane roads.

 And that's exactly what most buyers in this family SUV sector are after.
-Ride comfort is good on the standard 17-inch alloy wheels, but there is a slightly firm edge to proceedings, which is a consequence of the slightly firmer-than-normal suspension needed by almost all electric cars to deal with the extra weight of the batteries.
+Ride comfort is good on the standard 17-inch alloy wheels, but there is a slightly firm edge to proceedings, which is a consequence of the slightly firmer-than-normal suspension needed by almost all electric cars to deal with the weight of the batteries.

 In This Review